risingstar2018/btc-rpc-explorer/README.md

 [![npm version][npm-ver-img]][npm-ver-url] [![NPM downloads][npm-dl-img]][npm-dl-url]

-Simple, database-free Bitcoin blockchain explorer, via RPC to [Bitcoin Core](https://github.com/bitcoin/bitcoin).
+Simple, database-free Bitcoin blockchain explorer, via RPC to [BitcoinIL Core](https://github.com/bitcoin/bitcoin).

 This is a simple, self-hosted explorer for the Bitcoin blockchain, driven by RPC calls to your own [Bitcoin](https://github.com/bitcoin/bitcoin) node.
 It is easy to run and can be connected to other tools (like [ElectrumX](https://github.com/spesmilo/electrumx)) to achieve a full-featured explorer.